This is what my life with Long Covid feels like.

 1. People who know the severity and diversity of Long Covid symptoms tend to take more precautions to avoid infections & help protect others.

-2. Many People with Long Covid struggle to articulate the diversity and severity of our symptoms (or to be heard when we do).
+2. Many People with Chronic Conditions and Disabilities struggle to articulate the diversity and severity of our symptoms (or to be heard when we do).

-While creating these art pieces and managing this website are immensely meaningful to me in reconnecting with my body, I cannot overstate how hard it is to feel so disconnected from the visible parts of the planet’s lack of handling our ongoing pandemic.
+While creating these art pieces and managing this website are immensely meaningful to me, I cannot overstate how hard it is to feel so disconnected from the visible parts of the planet’s lack of handling our ongoing pandemic.

 1. Wear a mask